Lectorium

 The Lectorium (Lectorium, Лекториум) is a non-profit organization headquartered in Rostov-on-Don, Russia.
-It produce enlightenment and edutainment open events and projecting a worldwide on-line educational center.
+It produces educational and edutainment open events and projecting a worldwide on-line educational center.

 Mission

-Make all worldwide on-line educational products free and open for people.
+Make all worldwide on-line educational products free and open.

 History

-The Lectorium enlightenment project was founded on September 26, 2009.
+The Lectorium education project was founded on September 26, 2009.
 Now (on May 11, 2011) it produced more than 80 events.

 Activities

-Every week project is producing edutainment and enlightenment events with participation of local celebrities and young sciences.
+Every week project is producing edutainment and educational events with participation of local celebrities and young sciences.
 The Lectorium produce different format open events: discussions, lectures, seminars, etc. Russian Wiki-conference 2010 in Rostov-on-Don was organized by cooperation of Wikimedia RU and Lectorium.
-Now Lectorium team works on worldwide open on-line educational center.